3 Tools to Help Your Credit Union Clear Content Marketing HurdlesJanuary 2, 2014

 I remember my first time experiencing the symptoms of blank-page-itis.
 The cold sweat.
 The trembling of the fingers.
 It’s scary.
 Overcoming writers block should be an Olympic event.
 Just like content marketing hurdle jumping.

 Heidi Cohen has a great list of ways to generate ideas for your content marketing needs.
 I’ve also found that some of the generators can be just enough of a push to get the juices flowing.
-Some of the generators I’ve found have been this one and this one (you have to have an open mind with that one).
+Some of the generators I’ve found have been through here and here (you have to have an open mind with that one).

 Ready?
 Set?
 Run!